 W O R K I N G A R T I S T S F O R U M

-WAF awarded at $500 Dick Blick Gift Card for exception artistic promise to support the students' plan to major in an arts-related discipline in college.
+WAF awarded a $500 Dick Blick Gift Card to support the students' plan to major in an arts-related discipline in college.
 This year's recipients are: Camryn Carels and Sydney Kay.